0x62797465/Reverse-Engineering/ezcrackme.md

 `Packer: UPX(3.95)[NRV2E_LE32,brute,Modified(53554f4d)]`\
 This shows that the binary is packed with a **modified** version of upx, this means that we can't use upx to statically unpack it.
 When we try to unpack it we get the message:\
 `upx: crackme2: NotPackedException: not packed by UPX`\
 Let's try dynamic unpacking!
-First, I'll open the binary in a arch linux docker image and see what it calls using strace:
+First, I'll open the binary in an Arch docker image and see what it calls using strace:
 ```
 ...
 mprotect(0x4bd000, 12288, PROT_READ)    = 0